mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 surface that at, as a company, as a team?
 You know, how do you deal with that?

-**Tomasz:**   [00:13:33] So, at the beginning, I w I would like to add, but if I were to write this part again, I would probably add some more new ones with.
+**Tomasz:**   [00:13:33] So, at the beginning, I would like to add, but if I were to write this part again, I would probably add some more new ones with.
 But that was the, a bit of a, of a hot steak.
 And, you know, there were lots of comments on Reddit, uh, regarding that part, because it seems to kind of cause a little bit of attention, which I don't think it's necessarily for the book, because the main point is silver.
 You should be kind to other people when it comes to kind of like dealing with that.
-I. I think it's not easy and you are, you are probably the best person in the world to having better cultural views.
+I think it's not easy and you are, you are probably the best person in the world to having better cultural views.
 But nevertheless, I guess my personal idea is that you should always try to reach out to somebody when there are, for instance, like kind of comments in photos, because there are two things that